peterhalpin/hawkes/README.md

 ## hawkes

 An R package for estimating multivariate Hawkes processes.
+For an example of usage, see http://htmlpreview.github.io/?https://github.com/peterhalpin/hawkes/blob/master/hawkes_eg.html

 The package is under development.
 It currently has limited functionality, incomplete documentation, and does not check for many types of arg formatting errors.
 So, user beware.
-Please follow the MIT license for using this code and cite the following article for any usage.
+Please follow the MIT license for using this code and cite the following article if you use it.

 Halpin, P. F., & De Boeck, P. (2013).
 Modelling Dyadic Interaction with Hawkes Processes.
 Psychometrika, 78(4), 793–814. http://doi.org/10.1007/s11336-013-9329-1

 ## To Do list
-1. Standard errors
+1. standard errors
-2. Data simulation
+2. data simulation
-3. Response kernels other than `dgamma`
+3. eesponse kernels other than `dgamma`
 4. linear parameter constraints
-5. Clean up
+5. clean up

 ## Related literature